You can usually find me in front of a computer scheming up a new article to post or building a website for one of my clients.

 Starting a company and running a school!

-In 2002, my husband, Akira Kobayashi, and I started IEB, Inc (有限会社国際教育企画) to provide support for students who want to study abroad.
-This included an English school we ran near Musashi-Sakai Station in Musashino.
+In 2002, my husband, Akira Kobayashi, and I started IEB, Inc (有限会社国際教育企画) to provide support for students who want to study abroad including English language lessons via an English school we ran near Musashi-Sakai Station in Musashino.
 So, Musashino City is like a hometown for me in Tokyo.
 I still have ties to Musashino and currently, serve on the Board of Trustees for the Musashino International Association.

-Working with EducationUSA was a big commitment and in 2013, I decided to close the English school and focus solely on study abroad advising.
+Working with EducationUSA was a huge commitment, and in 2013, I decided to close the English school and relocate to a smaller office in order to give EducationUSA and study abroad advising my full attention.
 Then a surprising thing happened.
-I discovered most of the students and parents who wanted help with study abroad were contacting us with questions by phone, email, and Skype.
-Very few people came to the office so I made a bold decision to close the office and concentrate on these online platforms.
+I discovered most of the students and parents who contacted our center for help did so via phone, email, and Skype.
+Few people came to our office in person, so I made a bold decision to close the office and concentrate on these online platforms.